Multiple Hypothesis Testing Framework for Spatial Signals: The Proposed lfdr Estimator

 Additionally, denote the $\cmpIdx$-th mixture component mean vector by $\vecCmpExp = \big[\elCmpExp[1]{\cmpIdx}, \dots, \elCmpExp[\numVecEl]{\cmpIdx}\big]^\top$ and the $\cmpIdx$-th component vector of third-order cumulants by $\vecCmpThrdOrdCenMom = \big[\elCmpThrdCenMom[1]{\cmpIdx}, \dots, \elCmpThrdCenMom[\numVecEl]{\cmpIdx}\big]^\top$ for all $\cmpIdx\in[\numCmp]$.
 We also define the averages across mixture components, $\vecExp = [\elExp[1], \dots, \elExp[\numVecEl]]^\top = \sum_{\cmpIdx = 1}^\numCmp\cmpWgt\vecCmpExp$, and $\avThrdOrdCenMom= [\avElCmpThrdCenMom[1], \dots, \avElCmpThrdCenMom[\numVecEl]]^\top=\sum_{\cmpIdx = 1}^\numCmp\cmpWgt\vecCmpThrdOrdCenMom $.
 Since the $\tilde{\pRV[\vecElIdx]}\,\forall\,\vecElIdx\in[\numVecEl]$ are independently distributed, the $\cmpIdx$-th component's $\numVecEl\times\numVecEl$ covariance matrix $\vecCmpCov$ is diagonal with the $\vecElIdx$-th entry $\varMvCmp{\vecElIdx}$.
 The $\numVecEl\times\numVecEl$ mixture covariance matrix is $\vecCov = \E{(\pvecRV-\vecExp)(\pvecRV-\vecExp)^\top}$.

-To conclude this section, we formulate the following assumption on the \pval s. \begin{ass}[Similar component variances] The marginal variances of the $\cmpIdx$-th mixture component are similar, such that they can be treated as approximately equivalent across the marginals, i.e., $\cmpVar \approx \varMvCmp{\vecElIdx}\,\forall\,\vecElIdx\in[\numVecEl]$, $\cmpIdx\in[\numCmp]$. \end{ass} In other words, for a certain $\tlIdx\in[\numTls]$, the entries of $\pvec_{\tlIdx}$ can be treated as observations of random variables with approximately equivalent variances. \begin{prop} There exist a subset size $\numTls<\numPx$ and a number of mixture components $\numCmp<\numVecEl$ for which the \pval~subsets $\pSubSetPx$ and vectors $\pvec_{\tlIdx}$, $\tlIdx\in[\numTls]$, can be formed such that Assumption~\ref{ass:same-var} holds for each mixture component $\cmpIdx\in[\numCmp]$. \end{prop} Thus, the $\pvec_{\tlIdx}, \tlIdx\in[\numTls]$, can be divided into $\numCmp$ groups such that joint \gls{pdf} of the \pval~vectors in each group is described by mixture component $\cmpIdx$.
+To conclude this section, we formulate the following assumption on the \pval s. \begin{ass}[Similar component variances] The marginal variances of the $\cmpIdx$-th mixture component are similar, such that they can be treated as approximately equivalent across the marginals, i.e., $\cmpVar \approx \varMvCmp{\vecElIdx}\,\forall\,\vecElIdx\in[\numVecEl]$, $\cmpIdx\in[\numCmp]$. \end{ass} In other words, for a certain $\tlIdx\in[\numTls]$, the entries of $\pvec_{\tlIdx}$ can be treated as observations of random variables with approximately equivalent variances. \old{\begin{prop} }

+\newMinor{Our simulation results in Sec.~\ref{sec:sim-res} confirm that Assumption~\ref{ass:same-var} is fairly mild.
+We conducted a large number of numerical experiments with very diverse underlying spatial signals.
+Our proposed lfdr estimator was always able to find a subset size $\numTls<\old{\numPx}\newMinor{\numSen}$ and a number of mixture components $\numCmp<\numVecEl$ for which the \pval~subsets $\pSubSetPx$ and vectors $\pvec_{\tlIdx}$, $\tlIdx\in[\numTls]$ were formed such that Assumption~\ref{ass:same-var} holds for each mixture component $\cmpIdx\in[\numCmp]$.
+Hence, } \old{\end{prop}} \old{Thus, }the $\pvec_{\tlIdx}, \tlIdx\in[\numTls]$, can be divided into $\numCmp$ groups such that joint \gls{pdf} of the \pval~vectors in each group is described by mixture component $\cmpIdx$.
 For illustration purposes, consider that the subsets $\pSubSetPx$ are formed based on spatial proximity, i.e., each $\pSubSetPx$ is composed of \pval s from $\numVecEl$ neighboring locations.
-For those subsets containing exclusively \pval s from locations $\pxIdx\in\nulReg$, the statistical properties of each element are similar by design.
-Due to the assumed spatial smoothness of the physical phenomena of interest, also the \pval s obtained at close-by locations $\pxIdx\in\altReg$ have similar statistical properties.
-Our simulation results in Sec.~\ref{sec:sim-res} confirm that Assumption~\ref{ass:same-var} is fairly mild.
+For those subsets containing exclusively \pval s from locations $\old{\pxIdx}\newMinor{\senIdx}\in\nulReg$, the statistical properties of each element are similar by design.
+Due to the assumed spatial smoothness of \old{the}\newMinor{spatial}\old{physical} phenomena\old{ of interest}, also the \pval s obtained at close-by locations $\old{\pxIdx}\newMinor{\senIdx}\in\altReg$ have similar statistical properties. \old{Our simulation results in Sec.~\ref{sec:sim-res} confirm that Assumption~\ref{ass:same-var} is fairly mild.}

 Under Assumption~\ref{ass:same-var}, the $\cmpIdx$-th mixture component covariance matrix is $\vecCmpCov \approx \cmpVar\mathbf{I}_{\numVecEl\times\numVecEl}$, where $\mathbf{I}_{\numVecEl\times\numVecEl}$ is the $\numVecEl\times\numVecEl$ identity matrix.
 The average variance over mixture components is $\avVar \approx \sum_{\cmpIdx = 1}^\numCmp \cmpWgt\cmpVar$.